jjsloboda/topiary/README.rst

 Usage
 =====

-Right now, ``topiary`` expects to run within a python environment where the poetry environment with all the packages have already been installed, and are available through ``site-packages/``.

 .. code-block:: console

    $ cd my_project_root
-   $ topiary
+   $ poetry run topiary

 Will create a new ``pyproject.toml.new`` that is a copy of ``pyproject.toml`` with unnecessary package dependencies trimmed out.

 .. code-block:: console

    $ cd my_project_root
-   $ topiary -i
+   $ poetry run topiary -i

 Will trim out the unnecessary package dependencies in ``pyproject.toml`` in place.